kubecost/docs/gcp-out-of-cluster.md

 ## Step 2:  Visit Kubecost setup page and provide configuration info

 In Kubecost, vist the Cost Allocation page and select "Add Key".
-On this page, you will see instructions for providing a service key, project ID, and a Big Query table name.
+On this page, you will see instructions for providing a service key, project ID, and the Big Query dataset that you have chosen to export data to.

 [SCREENSHOT TO COME]

 ## Step 3: Label cloud assets